MontiCore/montiarc/docs/Reference/Behavior/index.md

 * At the heart are expressions that allow calculating new output values based on input values.
 * Automatons that define state-based behavior with finite state machines
 * Imperative code blocks that facilitate algorithm-based behavior programming
+* Delaying behaviors such that the input does not directly depend on the output
 * Additionally, variables may be used to persist state as time progresses